SongTanmay/website/README.md

 # website
-This is the place which contains selected the work which I have done so far as a developer, designer and photographer.
+This is the place contains selected work which I have done so far as a developer and designer.